Employment: Disclosures, Certification Requirements, Assurances and Approval

 - Found in any disciplinary board final decision to have sexually abused or exploited any minor or to have physically abused any minor: or

-Unsupervised volunteers and employees without unsupervised access to children will also be advised that they will be subjected to a name and birth date background check with the Washington State Patrol.
+Staff without unsupervised access to children will undergo a name and birth date background check with the Washington State Patrol.

-Applicants may be employed on a conditional basis pending the outcome of the background check and may begin conditional employment once completed fingerprint cards have been sent to the Washington State Patrol.
-If the background check reveals evidence of convictions, the human resources administrator shall investigate and recommend whether or not the prospective employee shall be continued in employment.
+New hires shall be employed on a conditional basis pending the outcome of the background check and may begin conditional employment once completed fingerprint cards have been sent to the Washington State Patrol.
+If the background check reveals evidence of convictions, the candidate may not be recommended for employment, or if conditionally employed, may be terminated.

 Record Check Database Access Designee